 The Annual Employment First Report:

 The EFC has to send an annual report to the Legislature and the Governor.
 The report makes recommendations to the Legislature and the Governor and describes all the work of the committee.
-The State Council approves the report.
+The SCDD approves the report.

 Appendix 3: Statutory Responsibilities of the Employment First Committee